-(3) The amount payable in respect of salaries and allowances to traditional leaders, members of provincial Houses of Traditional Leaders and members of the Council of Traditional Leaders shall be paid from monies appropriated for that purpose by Parliament in respect of the Council of Traditional Leaders and by a provincial legislature in respect of traditional leaders and members of provincial Houses of 35 Traditional Leaders, as the case may be.
+(3) The amount payable in respect of salaries and allowances to traditional leaders, members of provincial Houses of Traditional Leaders and members of the Council of Traditional Leaders shall be paid from monies appropriated for that purpose by Parliament in respect of the Council of Traditional Leaders or by a provincial legislature 40 in respect of traditional leaders and members of provincial Houses of Traditional Leaders. as the case may be.

-(4) A traditional leader is a person identified by the Minister after consultation with the Premier concerned by notice in the Gazette for the purposes of this Act.
+(4) A traditional leader is a person identified by the Minister by notice in the Gazette for the purposes of this Act.